atomic mass and molecular mass

 Relative atomic mass

 Relative atomic mass is the mean mass of the atoms of an element weighted to the relative abundance of its naturally occurring isotopes and measured relative to the standard atomic mass unit.
 On this scale relative atomic masses for the naturally occurring elements range from 1.008 (hydrogen) to 238.03 (uranium).
 The relative atomic mass of chlorine, for example, is about 35.5.
 This is because naturally occurring chlorine is a mixture of two isotopes, 35Cl, with an abundance of about 75%, and 37Cl with an abundance of about 25%.
 The concept of relative atomic mass is closely related to that of the mole, which is that standard measure of the amount of substance.
+Atomic volume is a quantity arrived at by dividing the relative atomic mass of an element by its density.

 Relative molecular mass